 There are a few advantages to applying early.
 Once you submit everything before the scholarship deadline, you'll be able to relax and not worry about applying for scholarships and colleges at the same time.

 Some scholarships for high school students are limited in funds, so if you apply early, you'll have better chances of standing out and receiving an award.

 Ask more than one person to proofread your materials

-Scholarships should go into depth about your academic performance and dedication to your studies, and also highlight any extracurricular activities you're passionate about, like community service or
+Scholarships should go into depth about your academic performance and dedication to your studies, and also highlight any extracurricular activities you're passionate about, like community service, music, or sports.